 - Be grateful – What are you thankful for?

 - Get in the habit – Create routines and habits to live by

 - Connect – Listen to people, learn from there, be present

 - Be kind – Do something nice for somebody else, make someone’s day!

 - Practice self-care – Do something nice for yourself, make yours! 😉

-What ways do you like to integrate intentional living into your day to day life?
+In what ways do you like to integrate intentional living into your day-to-day life?